b-rodrigues/fput/manuscript/intro.md

 actually not that much useful.
 The file is so long, that even when commented you simply cannot make any sense of what is going on.
 It is also easier to automate tasks and navigate through the code.
-Since one function does one single task, if you’re looking for the line of code that creates variable `X`, just look in the function called `create_var_X()`, instead of `CTRL-F`ing around.
+Since one function does one single task, if you're looking for the line of code that creates variable `X`, just look in the function called `create_var_X()`, instead of `CTRL-F`ing around.
 1000 lines long script.
 You can also be sure that your functions do not do anything else